TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingCssStyledContent/Index.rst

 Although it may seem daunting, it is very instructive to review all this code, as there is much to learn by example.
-To view the raw code, place yourself on the root page of you web site and move to the **WEB > Template** module.
+To view the raw code, place yourself on the root page of your web site and move to the **WEB > Template** module.
 Then choose the *Template Analyzer* function.